Ar-maan05/mcp-persist/docs/production.md

 - **`store_event` failure** is caught by the SDK's message router and logged as `Error in message router`.
-The server process keeps running and other sessions are unaffected, **but that session's outbound message routing stops** until the client reconnects — in-flight responses on that session may not be delivered.
+The server process keeps running and other sessions are unaffected, **but that session's outbound message routing stops** until the client reconnects: in-flight responses on that session may not be delivered.
 - **`replay_events_after` failure** is caught and logged as `Error in replay sender`.
 The resume degrades (the client gets no replayed events) but the server keeps running.